DPP-IV (Dipeptidyl Peptidase-IV)

 Allergic reactions to fungal source in sensitized individuals

-Should NOT be used as substitute for gluten-free diet by individuals with diagnosed celiac disease — does not prevent autoimmune intestinal damage from gluten
+Should not be used as substitute for gluten-free diet by individuals with diagnosed celiac disease — does not prevent autoimmune intestinal damage from gluten

 Important Drug interactions